 Ethical Disclaimer is a part of the Ethics for Designers Toolkit consisting of a worksheet, designed for a team of designers and stakeholders to speculate and identify unethical situations that will result from the designs through reflective questions and frame your responsibilities through the design.

 Designed to help technology practitioners imagine the changes that could occur in society in the next 100 years and how their product might contribute to a changing society during that time range.
 This method can be used in conjunction with the Multi-Lifespan Co-Design method.

 A design method that empowers designers to connect more with the sociocultural context of the user as a means of stimulating empathy for the user and to adequately foreground the problems they might be facing.

-A method for value discovery, identifying how values were first identified and how these values impacted later design decisions by visualizing the interplay of identified values.
+A research method for value discovery, identifying how values were first identified and how these values impacted later design decisions by visualizing the interplay of identified values.